 For driven shooting, agreeing a bag limit is done in good faith based upon assumed averages.
 The Gamekeeper and team will endeavour to work towards the agreed bag and notify all parties when it has been shot.
 Variables in achieving the agreed bag can be the weather, capability to show birds, quality of the shooting by the guns and the behaviour of the quarry.
 In the event that the bag is not met, the result may be “overage” (more birds shot than the agreed bag) or “underage” (fewer birds shot than the agreed bag) – see more details of how these issues can be addressed below:

 "Overage" is defined as more birds shot than the agreed bag.
-We appreciate that most teams of guns will want to shoot the agreed bag and no more birds than that.
+We appreciate that most teams of guns will want to shoot the agreed bag and no more birds than that, however when more than 10% over the bag is achieved overage charges may apply.
 Some teams of guns may like the flexibility to shoot overage and we can facilitate this discussion with the shoot.
 To get the best out of the day, it is advisable for guns to agree on a clear policy towards overage before the day’s shooting commences: do the guns want to shoot extra birds, and if so, how many?
-For the avoidance of doubt, unless every member of the team shooting on the day agree to overage, none will be given.
 The cost of overage must be settled by the end of the day.

 "Underage" is defined as fewer birds shot than the agreed bag.
 Shoots will count the number of shots fired.
 Normally a ratio of 3 shots to 1 bird is assumed for a team of guns or as stated within your booking correspondence.
 Responsibility for underage if this ratio is not maintained or if sufficient sporting birds are provided that are not shot at by the Guns (unnecessary ‘holding-back’) lies with the team of Guns.
 In the event of underage, refunds cannot be given.